microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 ```

 ### -Model
-Model of the device.
+Model of device.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+Only returned if user signs in with a Microsoft account as part of Project Rome.

 ```yaml
 Type: System.String